flyteorg/flyte/README.md

 ## 💖 Top Contributors

-A big thank you to the community for making Flyte possible!
+A big thank you to the community for making Flyte possible ([emoji key](https://allcontributors.org/docs/en/emoji-key))!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->